 Actual advice for the GM is light, but running No Honour in Sathporte should be a straight forward affair.
 Perhaps though, it is too straight forward given the slightly linear nature of the complex below the Thieves’ Guild.
 In addition, the player characters’ progress in getting to their quarry might be hampered if they fail a roll or two, so the GM might want them ensure that their way is not blocked.

 Physically, No Honour in Sathporte feels well put together.
 It is done in black and white throughout and what art there is, is dark and grim if a little heavy in places.
-It does echo the look and feel of a Judges Guild scenario, but more attention to detail has been paid to this scenario that has also been better supported.
+It does echo the look and feel of a Judges Guild scenario, but more attention to detail has been paid to this scenario and it has also been better supported than might be found with the average Judges Guild title.
 If the layout is a little plain, then in hindsight, the designers of No Honour in Sathporte should be forgiven for its slightly amateurish feel.
 After all, it was the first release from a new publisher in the years before the ready availability of computers and Desk Top Publishing software that would revolutionise and professionalise the hobby industry.

 One reason for the obscurity of No Honour in Sathporte is that it was little discussed at the time of its release, though this was in the pre-Internet age and in 1983, there were fewer avenues for public discourse than we have today.
 Indeed, No Honour in Sathporte was only accorded the one review that I know of, which fittingly appeared in issue #12 of Imagine, TSR (UK)’s house magazine that ran for thirty-one issues in the early to mid-1980s.
 The review, for which I am indebted to Owen Cooper (whose own blog, Fighting Fantasist, is worth reading by anyone with an interest in British gaming), summed up No Honour in Sathporte with the following: